 - Shipping: Free for US customers

 The Roborock S7 has a circular design and is finished in either a white or black glossy coating.
-It looks relatively expensive and that’s because it is, and it has a bigger price tag than top-rated iRobot Roomba vacuums.
+It looks relatively expensive, and that’s because it is.
+It has a bigger price tag than top-rated Roomba vacuums.

 Around the sides of the robot are bumpers that prevent any damage to your furniture, and on the top of the S7 is a LiDAR sensor which is what allows the robot to navigate its way around your home with ease.

-There are plenty of things we liked about the Roborock S7’s design, however, and they include its sturdy rubber brushroll.
-This is an upgrade on the previous models from the brand, and the spiralized design does a good job of agitating the floor to pick up dust, dirt and crumbs.
-The new underside design has also been invented to reduce hair from getting tangled around the brushroll and affecting the cleaning power.
+There are plenty of things I liked about the Roborock S7’s design, however, and they include its sturdy rubber brushroll.
+This is an upgrade on the previous models from the brand, and the spiralized design does a good job of agitating the floor to pick up dust, dirt, and crumbs.
+The new underside design has also been invented to reduce hair from getting tangled around the brush roll and affecting the cleaning power.

-As a smart vacuum, the S7 works with WiFi to connect to your phone so that you can take control of the vacuum and creating cleaning schedules as well as determining no-go zones.
+As a smart vacuum, the S7 works with WiFi to connect to your phone so that you can take control of the vacuum and create cleaning schedules as well as determine no-go zones.
 The Roborock is easy to use and also advises you on how you can use voice commands alongside a smart speaker to control your vacuum.

-The Roborock S7 did a great job of cleaning up the floors during our tests.
-Even thick carpets looked visibly cleaner and the S7 leaves behind those vacuuming lines that give your home a just-cleaned look.
+The Roborock S7 did a great job of cleaning up the floors during tests.
+Even thick carpets looked visibly cleaner, and the S7 leaves behind those vacuuming lines that give your home a just-cleaned look.

-We first tested out the S7 on a carpeted floor with a large rug that’s a few inches deep, and were impressed to see the vacuum transition from carpet to rug with complete ease.
-The LiDAR sensors also meant that the S7 got nice and close to the baseboards in our home but didn’t make any big collisions that we needed to worry about.
+I first tested out the S7 on a carpeted floor with a large rug that’s a few inches deep and was impressed to see the vacuum transition from carpet to rug with complete ease.
+The LiDAR sensors also meant that the S7 got nice and close to the baseboards in my home but didn’t make any big collisions that I needed to worry about.

-Another aspect of the Roborock’s performance that impressed us was how it adjusts its suction when it reaches thicker carpets or areas where it detects more dust.
-The maximum suction is 2,500 pa and popular models such as the iRobot Roomba i7 have around 1,800 pa.
+Another aspect of the Roborock’s performance that impressed me was how it adjusts its suction when it reaches thicker carpets or areas where it detects more dust.
+The maximum suction is 2,500 pa, and popular models such as the iRobot Roomba i7 have around 1,800 pa.

-You can hear the S7 speeding up its suction power and it’ll move in back and forth motions until the area is fully clean.
-This feature does come at a cost though and that is noise.
-In fact, we found the Roborock to be too loud to use when you’re trying to watch TV or simply sit in the same room as it when it’s working.
+You can hear the S7 speeding up its suction power, and it’ll move in back-and-forth motions until the area is fully clean.
+This feature does come at a cost, though, and that is noise.
+In fact, I found the Roborock to be too loud to use when you’re trying to watch TV or simply sit in the same room as it is when it’s working.

 Using the S7’s app, you can set your own cleaning schedule and direct the vacuum in a route you’d like it to clean around.
 You can also choose to direct the vacuum straight over to a place in your home by simply dragging the vacuum icon on the app across the virtual map of each room.

-When left to its own devices, however, the Roborock did a good job of cleaning a room but we found it did have a habit of leaving just one part of the room despite there being no barriers in its way.
+When left to its own devices, however, the Roborock did a good job of cleaning a room, but I found it had a habit of leaving just one part of the room despite there being no barriers in its way.

 The biggest disappointment with the Roborock S7, however, is the mop’s performance.
 On the plus side, the mop function won’t leave your floors soaking wet, but the drawback is that they won’t be very clean.
 Tested on vinyl flooring and then large slate tiles, the S7 merely left a damp trail behind and failed to remove even light marks where muddy shoes had left a footprint behind.

-It seems that even though the S7’s vacuuming capabilities are good due to the thick and robust brushroll, the mopping function simply pushes a damp fabric pad across your floor without any kind of scrubbing motion involved.
-The battery life is pretty impressive on this Roborock vacuum and lasts 180 minutes on a full charge.
+It seems that even though the S7’s vacuuming capabilities are good due to the thick and robust brush roll, the mopping function simply pushes a damp fabric pad across your floor without any kind of scrubbing motion involved.
+The battery life is pretty impressive on this Roborock vacuum, and it lasts 180 minutes on a full charge.
 The charge itself takes around six hours.

 Should you buy the Roborock S7?

-The Roborock S7 is an expensive vacuum but it does have smart controls, strong suction power, and a mop function.
+The Roborock S7 is an expensive vacuum with smart controls, strong suction power, and a mop function.
 Its navigation is good and it has a vast range of customizable options in the accompanying app.
 The LiDAR sensor does a good job of making sure this vacuum reaches into tight corners and doesn’t damage your furniture in the process.